College Essay Consulting Packages

 The first step is to help students break down each prompt and give them some excellent ideas and examples.
 If one specific prompt will allow a student to show a part of who they are that is not showcased in other parts of their application, then this is a great place to start.
 Our goal is to help our students identify and outline their most exciting life experiences and stories and move from the outline to the initial essay draft.

 Next, we help our students to expand upon their experiences by providing details about what they learned and accomplished and how they will make further contributions at the college level.
 These essays rely heavily on the narratives of a student’s background and life experiences.
-We will work on refining each writing draft until the essay conveys the student’s authentic voice and tell their story.
+We will work on refining each writing draft until the essay conveys the student’s authentic voice and tells their story.

 College Essay Supplements